Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Further Experimental Results

 \section{Further Experimental Results}

 Our full experimental results are available for local confounding and spatial confounding at \Cref{tab:full_local_results} and \Cref{tab:full_spatial_results}, respectively.
-There is a general pattern that \textsc{cvae} models tend to outperform benchmarks in estimating direct effects.
-In particular, \textsc{cvae} are the only local confounding methods that can also estimate spillover effects.
+There is a general pattern that \textsc{C-VAE} models tend to outperform benchmarks in estimating direct effects.
+In particular, \textsc{C-VAE} are the only local confounding methods that can also estimate spillover effects.
 In spatial confounding datasets with $r_d=1$, deconfounders tend to have better direct effect and spillover estimation than \textsc{unet}.
+We also plot the latent space of the \textsc{C-VAE} in \Cref{fig:latent_plot1} to show that it recovers the large-scale spatial structure of the true confounder.